PavelKisliak/BitSerializer/README.md

 Thanks
 ----
+- Artsiom Marozau for developing an archive with support YAML.
 - Andrey Mazhyrau for help with cmake scripts, fix GCC and Linux related issues.
 - Alexander Stepaniuk for support and participation in technical discussions.